-The following methods are used to measure and limit market risk: value-at-risk (VaR) limits, sensitivity or concentration limits (delta, vega, basis-point and nominal limits as well as scenario analysis), and country limits for trading positions.
-VaR, the key risk figure, measures the magnitude of the loss on a portfolio that, under normal circumstances and for a specific probability (confidence interval), will not be exceeded during the observed holding period.
-The VaR of the Group amounted to CHF 1.95 million on 31 December 2021 and CHF 0.94 million on 31 December 2020 (one-day holding period, 95% confidence interval).
-The maximum VaR recorded in 2021 amounted to CHF 3.29 million: the minimum was CHF 0.90 million (CHF 5.07 million and CHF 0.51 million in 2020).
-The adequacy of the VaR calculation, which is based on historical market movements, is monitored through regular back testing.
+The adequacy of the VaR calculation, which is based on historical market movements, is monitored through regular back-testing.
 This involves the comparison of the VaR values calculated each day with the hypothetical gains or losses that would have occurred if the end-of-day positions had been left unchanged on the next trading day.
-The following chart shows the daily calculations of VaR in 2021 (at confidence intervals of 95% and 99% and for a one-day holding period) compared with these hypothetical gains or losses.
+The following chart shows the daily calculations of VaR in 2022 (at confidence intervals of 95% and 99% and for a one-day holding period) compared with these hypothetical gains or losses.
 A back-testing exception occurs when the change in overall position value resulting from the back-testing simulation is negative and its absolute value is greater than the VaR (at a confidence interval of 99%) for the relevant day's closing positions.

-Back testing of Julius Baer Group trading book positions in 2021 (CHF)
+Back-testing of Julius Baer Group trading book positions in 2022 (CHF)